dstl/IES4/ies.md

 * [hasName](#{C3A36E36-0C73-4af7-88E3-81C9243CE456})
 * [documentedBy](#{AC7C948A-F19C-4296-AC38-0FEE6A4C5E90})

 IES4 distinguishes between things in the real world and representations of those things.
-The representation pattern allows any <b>ExchangedItem </b>to have multiple representations - e.g. a book about the Ministry Of Defence, the DUNS number for the Ministry Of Defence, etc.
+The representation pattern allows any <b>Thing</b>to have multiple representations - e.g. a book about the Ministry Of Defence, the DUNS number for the Ministry Of Defence, etc.

 Representations specialise into <b>WorksOfDocumentation </b>(see Document diagram in Entities section), <b>Name</b>s, and <b>Identifier</b>s. <b>Name</b>s and<b> Identifier</b>s belong to <b>NamingScheme</b>s - this allows us to give context when an <b>Element </b>has more than one <b>Name </b>or <b>Identifier</b>. <b>NamingScheme</b>s may be implemented in <b>System</b>s and used by <b>Organisation</b>s.
 This replaces the idea of EnterpriseIdentity and SystemIdentity in IES3